ayushk16/life-skills-track/tiny-habits.md

 - As an active person it's important to avoid laziness.
 - I look unattractive to others when I yawn.
 - when I feel sleepy I'll go wash my face.
-- When I'm idel i do pushups.
+- When I'm idle I do pushups.